vigne/docker-tutorial/README.md

 Please note that the examples used in this material are heavily inspired by the ones used in the official [Docker documentation](https://docs.docker.com/get-started/)

+Agenda:

+1. Basic usage of docker
+2. Building an Image manually (can be skipped)
+3. Building an Image using a `Dockerfile`
+4. Deploy a software stack using `docker-compose`

 ## 1. Basics

 Read the slides provided on the course webpage to understand the concepts of containers and familiarize yourself with the terminology.
-You may also want to recap the course slides about this topic in CeWebs.

-Multiple tools (e.g. [Portainer.io](https://www.portainer.io/)]) exist to control your docker daemon and deployments.
+Multiple tools (e.g. [Portainer.io](https://www.portainer.io/)) exist to control your docker daemon and deployments.
-In this tutorial though we will stick to CLI tools, as this is common ground on every system.
+In this tutorial though we will stick to CLI tools, as they are common ground on every system.

 ### 1.1.
 Run "Hello World"